 If you’re a fan of fighting games, odds are you’ve already heard of the Evolution Championship Series, or Evo for short.
 Evo is easily the biggest esports tournament in the genre, growing year after year since its start more than 20 years ago in 1996.

-This year’s tournament is set to take place in Las Vegas from August 2-4.
-It will feature brackets for a variety of fighting games, including Super Smash Bros.
+This year’s tournament took place in Las Vegas from August 2-4.
+It featured brackets for a variety of fighting games, including Super Smash Bros.
 Ultimate, Tekken 7, Street Fighter V, Dragonball FighterZ, and others.

 Top eSports Leagues